hmrc/pensions-scheme-migration-frontend/README.md

 |auth                       |https://github.com/hmrc/auth                   |
 |contact-frontend           |https://github.com/hmrc/contact-frontend                   |

-// TODO: Where are the auth and contact-frontend dependencies used?
+// TODO: Clarification, where are the auth and contact-frontend dependencies used in this repo as not in list?

 ### Endpoints used